-&lt;sup>a A future seasonal resident will reside at the Northeast Cape during the summer months for subsistence hunting/fishing/gathering.
+A future seasonal resident will reside at the Northeast Cape during the summer months for subsistence hunting/fishing/gathering.

-A future seasonal resident with reside at the Northeast Cape during the saminer months for successful remaining from the Surface in the Northeast Cape year long and engages in subsistence hunting/fishing/gathering.
+^b A future permanent resident resides at the Northeast Cape year long and engages in subsistence hunting/fishing/gathering

-A current site visitor may be exposed to COPCs in site soil, and they obtain potable water from the Suqi River.

-A future site visitor may be exposed to COPCs in the soil, and obtains potable water from site groundwater.
+6 A current site visitor may be exposed to COPCs in site soil, and they obtain potable water from the Suqi River. ^d A future site visitor may be exposed to COPCs in the soil, and obtains potable water from site groundwater.

-&lt;sup>e Only PHC's detected in this media.
+^e Only PHC's detected in this media.

-&lt;sup>f Not applicable; Current Site Visitors are not exposed to this medium.
+^fNot applicable; Current Site Visitors are not exposed to this medium.